Characters of the Marvel Cinematic Universe: M–Z: Mary MacPherran / Titania

 Mary MacPherran (portrayed by Jameela Jamil), also known as Titania, is a social media influencer with incredible strength who is obsessed with She-Hulk, ultimately becoming her rival.

-As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law (2022).
+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law (2022).

 Makkari

 Makkari (portrayed by Lauren Ridloff) is an Eternal who can move at superhuman speeds.
 She is implied to harbour romantic feelings for Druig.

 The character is the first deaf superhero in the MCU.
 Ridloff stated that she started running and muscle-building to have "the symmetry of somebody who looks like a sprinter".

-As of 2025, the character has appeared in one project: the film Eternals (2021).
+As of 2026, the character has appeared in one project: the film Eternals (2021).

 Malekith the Accursed

 Malekith the Accursed (portrayed by Christopher Eccleston) is the king of the Dark Elves who faces Thor in 2013.
 Eons ago, he faces Odin's father Bor and is defeated, being exiled to an alternate reality.
 He is awakened when the Aether is released, and he merges with it, plotting to submerge Earth in darkness during the convergence.
 He is killed when his own ship crushes him on Svartalfheim.

-As of 2025, the character has appeared in one project: the film Thor: The Dark World (2013).
+As of 2026, the character has appeared in one project: the film Thor: The Dark World (2013).
 An alternate universe variant of Malekith (voiced by Steven French) appeared in one project: the Disney+ animated series What If...?
 (2021–2024).

 Flint Marko / Sandman

 Flint Marko (motion-captured by Jon Watts and voiced by Thomas Haden Church), also known as the Sandman, is a small-time thief from an alternate universe who received an ability to transform into sand.
 He is one of the villains imprisoned by Doctor Strange, and rejects the cure that Spider-Man (Peter-1) attempts to give him.
 He is eventually cured and safely sent to his own dimension.

-As of 2025, the character has appeared in one project: the film Spider-Man: No Way Home (2021).
-Church reprises his role from Sam Raimi's film Spider-Man 3 (2007).
+As of 2026, the character has appeared in one project: the film Spider-Man: No Way Home (2021).
+Church reprises his role from Sam Raimi's Spider-Man film series (2002–2007).

 Martinex

 Martinex (portrayed by Michael Rosenbaum) is a member of Stakar Ogord's team of Ravagers.
 He visits Yondu Udonta on Contraxia along with Stakar to remind him that he is in exile for breaking the Ravagers' code.
 After Yondu sacrifices himself to save Peter Quill, Martinex and Stakar are moved by his sacrifice, and he and the other Ravagers attend his funeral.
 The two of them decide to bring the rest of the team back together to honor him.

-As of 2025, the character has appeared in two projects: the films Guardians of the Galaxy Vol. 2 (2017) and Guardians of the Galaxy Vol. 3 (2023).
+As of 2026, the character has appeared in two projects: the films Guardians of the Galaxy Vol. 2 (2017) and Guardians of the Galaxy Vol. 3 (2023).